Duong Lam Ancient Village is one of the most recommended options for a day trip from Hanoi Vietnam.

 However, there are some downsides of Duong Lam Ancient Village that put me off coming back.

-- The village is getting more and more commercialised, making the visiting experience less genuine than before.
-It is understandable though that when the number of tourists increases, staged authenticity also becomes more common to show tourists what they want to see.
+- The village is getting more and more commercialized, making the visiting experience less genuine than before.
+It is understandable though that when the number of tourists increases, staged authenticity also becomes more common to show tourists what they want to see rather than how the locals really are.

 - Services such as lunch for tourists or homestays are not guaranteed for quality.
 Our hosts at Duong Lam gave us a warm welcome, but their uninspired lunch with dry rice and tough chicken meat somehow destroyed our mood.